-Having said that, the last November, the LKFN we have a company Nogha Enterprises we have a joint venture with PKFN, maintain the airport, maintain the highway to Wrigley, and do the winter road all the way from Wrigley to black water.
-We're actually doing something already, we're also going to be replacing the Shale Creek Bridge as a joint venture, as a small community corporation working along different infrastructures along the highway, we have to decide how we're going to do it internally.
-The way that I see things, anytime any dollars is going to any community, any government dollars the aboriginal corporation should try and grab it instead of an outside company coming in.
-With very little remaining in the community.
-Whatever way we decide the money should go to the companies from the Dehcho
+We're actually doing something already; we're also going to be replacing the Shale Creek Bridge as a joint venture.
+As a small community corporation working along different infrastructures along the highway, we have to decide how we're going to do it internally.
+The way that I see things, any government dollars, the aboriginal corporations should try and grab it instead of an outside company coming in.

-Jim Stevens: this project that we're doing is allowing the Dehcho to let the maximum amount stay in the region.
+Jim Stevens: This project that we're doing is allowing the Dehcho to let the maximum amount stay in the region.

-President Marie Lafferty; I would like to know how soon this project is going to take place, because the pipeline seems to be put on hold for a number of years now, is this highway going to be coming ahead of the pipeline, or built along with it?
-I would like to know how soon, because there is a lot of young people in the region, and a lot of dollars for training, it's all geared towards the pipeline, we may be able to get it changed, and include the highway training as well included in those dollars, for heavy duty equipment, I would like to know a timeframe approx.
+President Marie Lafferty; I would like to know how soon this project is going to take place, because the pipeline seems to be put on hold for a number of years now, is this highway going to be coming ahead of the pipeline or built along with it?
+I would like to know how soon because there is a lot of young people in the region and a lot of dollars for training.
+It's all geared towards the pipeline.
+We may be able to get it changed and include the highway training as well in those dollars, for heavy duty equipment, I would like to know a timeframe approximate.

-Jim Stevens; The highway and the pipeline are totally independent of each other, the work we are doing now, is to gather information, and bring it to the regulators, so it could be permit ready.
+Jim Stevens; The highway and the pipeline are totally independent of each other.
+The work we are doing now is to gather information and bring it to the regulators so it could be permit ready.
 Construction would be two to three years away.